Selvish Capers: College career

 Capers redshirted his initial year at West Virginia, and saw limited time at tight end in 2006.
 During the offseason, he moved from tight end to the tackle position, where he started the 2007 season as the backup.
 He then earned the starting job against Mississippi State and kept it the rest of his college career.
 Overall, he played in all 13 games and started six during his sophomore year.
 Capers anchored an offensive line that helped pave the way for the Mountaineers offense to produce two 1,000-yard rushers in Steve Slaton and Pat White.
 He saw limited action in West Virginia's appearance in the 2008 Fiesta Bowl, due to a sprained ankle.

 As a junior in 2008, Capers started all 13 games and saw action in more than 775 plays, including a season high 86 against Cincinnati.
 He collected 56 knockdowns, including a season high eight knockdowns against Connecticut.
 During his senior season, Capers was named Second Team All-Big East Conference in a poll by the conference's head coaches.

 Professional career

+Pre-draft

 Capers was projected to be a second or third round draft pick until he under-achieved in the Senior Bowl and the NFL Scouting Combine.

 Washington Redskins

-He was drafted by the Redskins in the seventh round (231st overall) of the 2010 NFL Draft.
+He was selected by the Redskins in the seventh round (231st overall) of the 2010 NFL draft.
 Capers was released from the Washington Redskins on September 4, 2010.
 He was signed to the Redskins' practice squad on September 5, 2010.
 He was released by the Redskins on September 4, 2011.